gitaroktato/healthcheck-patterns/article.md

 I found no options to coordinate deployments and traffic shaping if you don't have a health check implementation in-place.
 So, you need to advance to the next level of health checks if you plan to improve these two activities.

 ## Avoidalbe failures
->>> TODO???
+If your container orchestrator is doing the work properly then you're able to catch memory leaks when your JVM exits with OOME.
+In case of a thread leak you're not going to be so lucky: Transactions will just become slower and slower until they completely stall.
+You can try to put an alert on a percentile of the response times to catch if anything goes wrong, but even in this case resolution needs a manual intervention.

 # Shallow Health Checks
 Shallow health checks usually just verify if the HTTP pool is capable of providing some kind-of response.
 They do this by returning a static content or empty page with an HTTP 2xx response code.
 In some scenarios it makes sense to do a bit more than that and check the amount of free disk space under the service.
 If it falls under a predefined threshold, the service can report itself as unhealthy.
 This provides some additional information in-case there's a need to write to local filesystem (because of logging), but far from being perfect: Checking free disk space is not the same as trying to write to file system.
 And there's no guarantee that write will succeed.
-If you're out of i-nodes, your log rotation can still fail and can lead to unwanted consequences.
-An exameple HTTP response of such implementation can be found [in my code][disk-health].
+If you're out of inodes, your log rotation can still fail and can lead to unwanted consequences.

+I've create my own implementation because Quarkus had no default disk health checking.
+This can be found [in my code over here][disk-health].
+An exampele HTTP response of my disk healt check can be found below.

 ```
 {